-Twitter limits Tweet length to 140 characters making the definition of a “character” and how they are counted central to any Twitter application.
+Twitter limits Tweet length to a specific number of characters for display (originally and historically, the well-known 140 characters, although this has been made more flexible over time).
+This makes the definition of a “character” and how they are counted central to any Twitter application.
 This page aims to provide information on how the Twitter server-side code counts characters for the Tweet length restriction.
 The examples on this page will be provided mostly in the Ruby programming language but the concepts should be applicable to all languages.

 For programmers with experience in Unicode processing the short answer to the question is that Tweet length is measured by the number of codepoints in the NFC normalized version of the text.
 If that’s too geeky, keep reading and we’ll explain.

 Note that the current best definition of the algorithm for counting characters on Twitter is described in the page on the twitter-text Tweet parsing library.
 This documentation will be refreshed shortly to reflect the most recent changes.

 See How Twitter wraps URLs with t.co for more information on how URLs effect character counting.